Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 transaction retry.
 The pending directory is durable scheduling state across rounds and restarts.

+An intent may include the positive native `ExportCallbackFeeLimit` amount.
+The latch stores this optional authorization without reserving any balance.
+Without it, callback Imports require normal source-account authorization.
+With it, a third party may deliver the exact valid callback within that outer fee cap; the owner's balance and sequence are used on successful apply.
+The allowance cannot authorize consuming a source-account Ticket.
+The owner must still have funds.
+Invalid, duplicate, or fee-only unsuccessful third-party attempts do not charge the owner.
+This is an intent-transaction option; the existing `xport()` ABI continues to create owner-authorized latches.

 An owner may have at most one live latch for a destination TicketSequence, regardless of `W`.
 Flagless control and publication expiry retain the latch, so they also retain that one-shot destination-authority slot.
 Reissuing the same